 The first line of the top display shows the number of users currently logged into the system, and the load average.
-The load average indicates how "overloaded" the system was over the last one, five, and
+The load average indicates how "overloaded" the system was over the last one, five, and 15 minutes.

-15 minutes.
 If the load average is greater than the number of processors in the system, it means your system will probably be sluggish.
-You can always try logging into a different server in the cluster.
+You can always try logging out and then back into the ecelinux servers to see if you get assigned to a different server in the cluster.

-3.11.
+2.11.
 Environment Variables

 In the previous sections, we have been using the Bash shell to run various commands, but the Bash shell is actually a full-featured programming language.
 One aspect of the shell that is similar in spirit to popular programming languages, is the ability to write and read environment variables.
-The following commands illustrate how to write an environment variable named ece4750_tut1_layer1, and how to read this environment variable using the echo command.
+The following commands illustrate how to write an environment variable named ece5745_tut1_layer1, and how to read this environment variable using the echo command.

 '''

-% ece4750_tut1_layer1="application"
+% ece5745_tut1_layer1="application"

-'''

-'''

-% echo ${ece4750_tut1_layer1}
+% echo ${ece5745_tut1_layer1}

 '''